Day 1 - Home Country - Departure

 Day 6 - Muang Kham– Phonsavan

 Today we take the time to visit the Plain of Jars.
-It is only another 50 kilometres to Phonsavan, but we will take our time to drive there, and to explore small routes along the way to visit the different sites.
+It is only another 50 kilometers to Phonsavan, but we will take our time to drive there and explore small routes along the way to visit the different sites.
 The different plains around Phonsavan are filled with gigantic stone jars.
 The jars are sometimes more than five meters high.
 How the jars came to be here and what their purpose was remains unknown.
-It is definitely worth the effort to visit one of the plains.
-The area around Phonsavan suffered much bombing during the Vietnam War.
+It is worth the effort to visit one of the plains.
+The area around Phonsavan suffered a lot of bombing during the Vietnam War.
 During this period, Laos was a free bombing zone.
-This was due to the fact that the Ho Chi Minh trail, the supply route from the north of Vietnam to the Vietcong fighters in the south, ran through Laos.
+This was because the Ho Chi Minh trail, the supply route from the north of Vietnam to the Vietcong fighters in the south, ran through Laos.
 One can find a lot of bomb debris still in this area.
 Old bomb casings serve as feeding troughs or as poles on which houses are built.

 Day 7 - Phonsavan – Luang Prabang